chainofflowers/tribes/README.md

 # averno
-Small, local NNTP server using DHT as for peering.
+Small, local NNTP server using DHT  for peering.

 I will  write 4 components: